liatrio/openo11y.dev/docs/human-systems/observing-human-systems.md

 Many of us typically think of Observability in the context of observing a system of software (e.g. a collection of microservices that form a single product).
 Some of the advice provided herein describes how to observe human systems like teams or development organizations.
 This is a much more sensitive activity.
-Open O11y offers these guiding principles to observing human systems ethically.
+OpenO11y offers these guiding principles to observing human systems ethically.

 1. When observing human systems, individuals ***MUST*** feel and be safe while being